RCDD-202203-TUR-BEW/backend-capstone-turkey-students-store/README.md

 **Functionalities:**

-- Homepage
-- Sign in page
-- Sign up page
-- List of products page
+- List products
-- Cart
+- CRUD operations for products
+- CRUD operations for user profiles
-- Donation page
+- Donation functionality
-- Profile page
-- Orders page
-- Listing page
-- Profile info page
+- List your orders
+- Authenctication with Google, Facebook, Twitter
+- Authenctication with email and password

 ________________________________________________________________________________________________________________________________________________________